temporalio/documentation/docs/learning-paths/background-checks/how-to-use.md

 ./run-cli bgc-company cancel --email your-email@example.com --id <Run Id>
 ```

-You can obtain the Run Id from the [Temporal Web UI - http://localhost:8088/](http://localhost:8088/)
+You can obtain the Run Id from the Temporal Web UI ([http://localhost:8088/](http://localhost:8088/)).